 Romans 12:19-21 Dear friends, never take revenge.
 Leave that to the righteous anger of God.
 For the Scriptures say, “I will take revenge; I will pay them back,” says the Lord.
 Instead, “If your enemies are hungry, feed them.
 If they are thirsty, give them something to drink.
 In doing this, you will heap burning coals of shame on their heads.”
 Don’t let evil conquer you, but conquer evil by doing good.”

 - Meditate on Colossians 3:12-17.
-Ask for grace to embrace the humility needed to practically apply these verses.
+Ask for grace and strength to embrace and practically apply these verses.